Mr Omar Tillo

 Facial fat grafting is ideal for people who feel like signs of ageing is starting to show and wish to get rid of it.
 Fat transfer to face can help get rid of wrinkles and frown lines, and also add volume to the face for a more youthful and refreshed appearance.
 The procedure also addresses the loss of fat on the face that defines the contour of the cheeks and jawline.
-Our surgeons uses the fat transfer to the face technique to fill up the hollow areas to restore natural contours of the face that may have been lost during the ageing process.
+Our surgeons use the fat transfer to the face technique to fill up the hollow areas to restore natural contours of the face that may have been lost during the ageing process.

+Prior to any procedure, you will need to have a consultation with one of the surgeons.
 The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the fat transfer to face procedure with your surgeon, and ask any relevant questions you may have.

 Your facial rejuvenation surgeon will:

 You will see the result almost immediately after the swelling has gone down.
-You can return to work after a day or two after your surgery, but strenuous activities must be avoided for at least 2 weeks.
+You can return to work after a day or two after your surgery, but strenuous activities must be avoided for at least two weeks.

-Fat transfer to face is suitable for adults wanting to eliminate wrinkles, frown lines or loss of layer of fat on the face.
+Fat transfer to face is suitable for adults wanting to wrinkles, frown lines or loss of layer of fat on the face.